clayne/hacktical-c/macro/README.md

 assert(foo == 2);
 ```

-A common foot gun that is best avoided in macro context is double expansion of macro arguments.
+One common problem that is best avoided in macro context is double expansion of macro arguments.
 What it means is that macros simply paste arguments as is; if the argument has an effect, the effect will be repeated for every expansion by default.
 That's the reason why we're assigning temporaries whenever we need to refer to a macro argument multiple times within the body.

 `__auto_type` allows inferring types from macro arguments, this may be used to define generic macros such as `hc_min()`.
 Enclosing the macro body in `({`/`})` enables multi-line expressions.